 Nevertheless, by having a market exposure much higher than the other positions, these positions are overshadowed by the size of the most representative decisions, and the impact on the overall exposure will be reduced.

 On the other hand, System A accrued more Experience (Ex) since its positions in terms of D-Leverage and duration were more homogeneous.

 As a result, System A. Day Trading will have accumulated more representative trading decisions (2.79), than System A: swing trading (1.7).

 Experience (Ex) is the only attribute out of the 12 that Darwinex offers that always goes up!

 As seen in the example above, homogeneity between the D-Leverage / Duration is fundamental to build up experience the fastest way possible.

 It is not possible to accumulate more than 12 D-Periods of Experience (Ex).
 When you reach the point the score in the Experience Attribute will be 10.

-The Investable Attribute scores only take into account the 12 last D-Periods of Experience, with the exception of the La, R+, R- and Dc Investable Attribute which are calculated with the last 3 D-Periods.
+Investable Attribute scores only take into account the 12 last D-Periods of Experience, with the exception of the Loss Aversion (La),and Positive / Negative return and duration consistency (R+ / R- / Dc) Investable Attributes which are calculated with the last 3 D-Periods.

 Do you want to learn more?

-If you want to learn more about the Experience (Ex), you can watch this recording webinar by our CEO, Juan Colón:
+If you want to learn more about the Experience (Ex), you can watch this recording webinar hosted by Juan Colón: